-Public hearings to consider two requests from Martha E. Grover, Trustee and MG Harrisonburg LLC with representatives Bluestone Land LLC:
+Consider two requests from Martha E. Grover, Trustee and MG Harrisonburg LLC with representatives Bluestone Land LLC:

 - 1. To rezone two parcels from R-1, Single Family Residential District to R-5C, High Density Residential District Conditional, and - 2.
 For a special use permit per Section 10-3-55.4 (1) to allow multi-family dwellings of more than 12 units per building in the R-5, High Density Residential District.